OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Enabling chat using WebSockets

 [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) are also globally exposed in the JavaScript runtime.
-Websockets is a networking protocol that creates real-time communication between a server and one or more clients.
+The Websockets networking protocol creates real-time communication between a server and one or more clients.
 It is often used for chat applications because it allows you to read and write text simultaneously.

 This sample below shows how you can declare a websocket which logs each message it receives.